kmatton/6.S091-causality-2024/README.md

 7. **Tuesday, Jan 30**: Causal machine learning
 8. **Thursday, Feb 1**: Seminar-style reading group (paper TBD)

-We will have study sessions on Wednesdays (time and location will be announced in class).
+We will have study sessions on Wednesdays.
+The first session is on Wednesday, Jan 17 from 5:30-7:30pm in 24-115.
+The time and location for other sessions will be announced in class.

 ### Problem Sets
 - Problem sets must be done in LaTeX